 Multi-select and checkbox fields

 Here is an example of a multi-select field where the users can select one or more languages that they speak.
-As you can see on the right example, hovering each bar can show you the exact number of users who have selected this option.

-The Users Insights plugin uses bar charts to to visualize the numeric data.
+The Users Insights plugin uses bar charts to visualize the numeric data.
 For fields that accept a small range of values, each of the values will be visualized in a separate bar on the graph.
-However, in the cases of a wider ranges of submitted values, the report would automatically group the values into smaller ranges.
+However, in the cases of a wider range of submitted values, the report would automatically group the values into smaller ranges.

 Other WordPress user reports